 Step 1: Understanding Source data and analytical goals

 The first and most important thing is to understand the given raw data based on the business problems we going to solve.
-The company’s business problems should be considered as analytical goals that will be implemented while creating the dashboard report.
+The company’s business problems should be considered as analytical goals that will be implemented while creating the dashboard report & and visualization.